 It is evident, then, that if they had not seen him risen and had proof of his power, they would not have risked so much.

-This excerpt from a homily by St. John Chrysostom (Hom.
-4, 3.4: PG 61, 34-36) shows how the apostles illustrate what Paul meant by “the weakness of God is stronger than men.”
-It is used in the Roman Office of Readings for the Feast of St. Bartholomew, apostle, on August 24.
+This post on the apostles is an excerpt from a homily by St. John Chrysostom (Hom.
+4, 3.4: PG 61, 34-36).
+It shows how the apostles illustrate what Paul meant by “the weakness of God is stronger than men.”
+It appears in the Roman Office of Readings for the Feast of St. Bartholomew, apostle, on August 24.
 Saint Bartholomew was born at Cana.
 John’s gospel recounts that he was brought to Jesus by the apostle Philip.
 After Pentecost, he is said by tradition to have preached the Gospel in India where he was rewarded with the crown of martyrdom.